.bz: Usage

 At one point, .bz domains were being marketed by an American company as standing for "business", and that company took legal action against ICANN in an attempt to block the .biz domain as "unfair competition".

-Currently, the registry is in Belize, but is still marketing the domain outside the country as "meaning business".
+Currently, the registry is in Belize, administered by the University of Belize in Belmopan.
+It is still marketing the domain outside the country as "meaning business".
 Internationalized domains with a wide assortment of non-ASCII characters are also available.

 Domains

 There are some second-level domains in use, however these are not required: